 What passions do you pursue outside of work?

 My moral compass was shaped as a young boy after my dad died.
-Our community, family and friends stepped up to support us with our Temple and the Reform Jewish movement enabling me to attend a Jewish summer camp that we otherwise could not afford.
-It was there that I studied the strong ethical underpinnings of my faith—and made a decision to give back and make this world a better place.
+Our community, family, and friends stepped up to support us with our Temple and the Reform Jewish movement enabling me to attend a Jewish summer camp that we otherwise could not afford.
+There, I studied the strong ethical underpinnings of my faith—and decided to give back and make this world a better place.
 I was moved by the principle that one can repair the world, one life at a time.

 My commitment to philanthropy was further cemented when—after a near-fatal car accident—I was able to attend an amazing, small liberal arts college, practically for free.
 It is no surprise that I am currently on the Board of Trustees of Beloit College and have served as the president of my local congregation, the Village Temple.

 When not helping clients, you can probably find me on the soccer field.
 In fact, one of my greatest passions is serving as the first Vice president of Maccabi USA, the official affiliate of the global Jewish Olympics.
 Having represented the USA ten times since 1979 on the national soccer team in the Jewish Olympics, I am thrilled to be able to BUILD JEWISH PRIDE THROUGH SPORTS.